into-the-v0id/chat-room.kt/api/README.md

 This is the primary server backing Chat Room.
 For now, it only offers a simple HTTP JSON API.

+The Data Model is built around a concept called Event Sourcing.
+Basically, every create/update/delete operation is represented as one or more events.
+The Database contains only those events.
+In order to get the current state, all events need to be layered on top of each other (aka. aggregated).

 ## Usage

 ### With Docker Compose